julien-muke/aws-ec2-auto-scaling-group/README.md

 ## <a name="introduction">🤖 Introduction</a>

+In this tutorial, we’ll guide you through the step-by-step process of setting up an Auto Scaling Group for your EC2 instances on AWS.
+Auto Scaling helps you maintain application availability by automatically adjusting the number of EC2 instances to meet demand, optimize costs, and ensure high performance.

-This tutorial provides a hands-on introduction to Amazon EC2 Auto Scaling through the AWS Management Console.
-You'll create a launch template that defines your EC2 instances and an Auto Scaling group with a single instance in it.
+We'll create a launch template that defines your EC2 instances and an Auto Scaling group with a single instance in it.
 After launching your Auto Scaling group, you'll terminate the instance and verify that the instance was removed from service and replaced.
 To maintain a constant number of instances, Amazon EC2 Auto Scaling detects and responds to Amazon EC2 health and reachability checks automatically.

 ## <a name="design">📐 Diagram Architecture</a>